BlaireLeone/bulma-clean-theme/portfolio.md

 Later, I graduated with a BS in Cognitive Science and a minor in Literature from the University of California Santa Cruz.
 In college, I worked as a psychology and writing instructor, teaching the foundations of psychology and working with students on their writing, while also mentoring them on how to write a research paper.
 Similarly, I worked as a research assistant in the *Spontaneous Communications Lab* of the *UCSC Psychology Department*, where I drafted literature reviews on the spread of fake news and the effect of power imbalances on conversation, and mentored interns on research validity.

 During college, I was involved with several student ventures: I worked as an editor with *Chinquapin Magazine*, a student-run literary magazine, and ran monthly movie nights with the *Psi-Chi* club, an international psychology association.

+My appreciation for films and storytelling developed from my experience as assistant festival director for the *Nevada City Film Festival*, where I watched and discussed dozens of films with my team to determine their fit for the festival.

+I hope to combine my experience with storytelling, behavioral science, and media literacy to continue reporting on complex and diverse issues.